Spark growth or smooth a bumpy ride to the top with financing to cover payroll.

 Here are four relatively simple ways to get funds to pay your employees on time:

 - Invoice factoring.
-The most common form of payroll funding allows you to sell your business’s unpaid invoices to another company for a percentage of their value.
-You won’t be on the hook for repayments, but you could lose 10% or more of your services or products invoiced.
+This receivables financing allows you to sell your business’s unpaid invoices outright to a third party for a percentage of their value.
+Unlike with invoice financing, you aren’t on the hook for repayments — but selling your invoices means you could ultimately lose up to 40% or more of the services or products you’ve billed.

 Four types of invoice factoring explained